risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 ## Use dbt to ingest data from mysql-cdc

-In this dbt example, `source` and `table_with_connector` models would be used.
-For more details, please refer to https://docs.risingwave.com/docs/current/use-dbt/#define-dbt-models
+Here is an example of how to use dbt to ingest data from MySQL CDC.
+In this dbt example, `source` and `table_with_connector` models will be used.
+For more details about these two models, please refer to [Use dbt for data transformations](/transform/use-dbt.md#define-dbt-models).

 First, we create a `source` model `mysql_mydb.sql`.